Snigdha-OS/Snigdha-OS.github.io/readme.md

 ## Overview 🌟

-The Snigdha OS Web Dev repository powers the official Snigdha OS website.
+The Snigdha OS Web repository powers the official Snigdha OS website.
 It includes various web development components, styles, and scripts necessary for the website's functionality.
 The website is designed to be clean, lightweight, and user-friendly, aligning with the philosophy of Snigdha OS. 🎨💻

 ## Features 🔧